Longisquama: Integumentary structures

-Longisquama is characterized by distinctive integumentary structures along its back.
+Longisquama is characterized by distinctive integumentary structures, extending in a single row along the midline of its back.
 The holotype (specimen PIN 2584/4) is the only known fossil preserving these appendages projecting from the back of an associated skeleton.
 It has seven appendages radiating in a fan-like pattern, but the tips are not preserved.
 PIN 2584/9 preserves five complete appendages spaced close together.
 PIN 2584/6 preserves two long, curved appendage running side by side.
 Other specimens, such as PIN 2585/7 and FG 596/V/1, preserve only one appendage.
 These structures are long and narrow throughout most of their lengths, and angle backward near the tip to give the appearance of a hockey stick.
 The proximal straight section is divided into three longitudinal lobes: a smooth lobe on either side and a transversely ridged lobe running between them.
 The middle ridged lobe is made up of raised "rugae" and deep "interstices", which Sharov compared to rosary beads.
 The distal section is thought to be an extension of the middle and anterior lobes of the proximal section.
 While the anterior lobe widens in the distal section, the posterior lobe of the proximal section narrows until it ends at the base of the distal section.
 In addition, an "anterior flange" appears about two-thirds the way up the proximal section and continues to the tip of the distal section.
 Both lobes in the distal section are ridged and separated by a grooved axis.
 In some specimens, the rugae of either lobe in the distal section line up with each other, while in other specimens they do not.
 Some specimens have straight rugae projecting perpendicular to the axis, while others have rugae that curve in an S-shape.
 One specimen of Longisquama, PIN 2584/5, has small spines projecting from the axis of the distal section.

 The holotype skeleton shows each structure attaching to a vertebral spine.
 These anchorage points are visible as raised knobs.
 The base of each appendage is slightly convex, unlike the flattened shape of the rest of the structure.
 The convex shape may be evidence that the base of each structure was tubular in life, anchoring like other integumentary structures such as mammalian hair or avian feathers into a follicle.
 Moreover, the proximity of each structure to its corresponding vertebra suggests that a thick layer of soft tissue, possibly including a follicle, surrounded each base.
+While the structures have been suggested to be mobile, being able to fold back against the body, fossils of the closely related Mirasaura show no sign of the musculature required to do this.